 We are witnessing one of the most significant rollbacks of migrant rights and access in Canadian history.
 The government is slashing the numbers of migrant workers, international students, and refugees.
 It is also promising to further reduce the number of permanent residents, after already capping them.

-With the changes announced over the last year, but particularly last week, at least 775,000 people are being shut out.
+The federal government has announced that at least 2.3 million permits will expire in the next two years.
 Many more rules are also changing, such that migrants already in the country will be forced to become undocumented and pushed into vulnerable and precarious situations.
 These changes disproportionately impact working class migrants.

 - Forced into Bad Jobs: With less access to work permits and permanent residency, more people will be forced to rely on employer sponsorships just to stay in Canada.
 This means more power for bosses and more exploitation .